citusdata/citus_docs/ref-arch/real-time-analytics.rst

 -------

 In order to fix both problems, we have multiple clients who roll up the raw data into a pre-aggregated form.
-Here, we'll aggregat the raw data into other tables which store summaries of 1-minute, 1-hour, and 1-day intervals.
+Here, we'll aggregate the raw data into other tables which store summaries of 1-minute, 1-hour, and 1-day intervals.
 These might correspond to zoom-levels in the dashboard.
 When the user wants request times for the last month the dashboard can read and chart the values for each of the last 30 days, no math required!
 For the rest of